kaurao/ari_behave/README.md

 ![results](image.png?raw=true "Results")

-As the results show, `ari` scales non-linearly with the amount of noise and is strngly affected by the imbalance.
+As the results show, `ari` scales non-linearly with the amount of noise and is affected by the imbalance.